tiffany-m/sign-up-form/README.md

 # Sign Up Form
 Simple calculator!
 ## About
 This was a practice project for making forms.
+Reference image from The Odin Project:
 ![Reference image to copy from The Odin Project.](assets/odin-sign-up-form.png)

 ## Build Status